EspressoLogicCafe/CALiveAPICreatorAdminCLI/docs/telemetry.md

 # Telemetry
 This feature is for Telemetry PLA management.
 For details see [Activate and Configure Usage Data](https://docops.ca.com/ca-live-api-creator/5-2/en/configuring/activate-and-configure-to-send-usage-data).
+Note: You must use the 'sa' login to access these values.

 ```
    Usage: telemetry [options] <list|update>